Finding the funding to grow your restaurant can be tricky, especially if you are not sure where to look.

 The business needs to be scalable too.
 The brand and concept need to be so strong with the power to grow at a steady pace.
 Whatever your business is it needs to have a point of difference – or several points of difference.
 Are customers choosing your brand over other restaurants already?

-Investors don’t invest easily – they will look closely at the business plan, possibly work with you on it before investing to make sure they are investing into something that fits with them too.
+Investors don’t invest easily – they will look closely at the business plan, possibly work with you on it before investing to make sure they are investing in something that fits with them too.
 An investor who may just front up the cash and let you get on with it could be the biggest mistake you make.
 An investor with credible experience, who has been there and done it before is the type of investor to seek.

 The investment should also offer you (the founder) an incentive to retain a decent stake.
 If the company hits specific targets, then you claw back agreed equity as a reward.
 This keeps your heart and mind on growing the business of course – and in return offers the investor the peace of mind that you won’t drop out of the deal.